asror1/poom-bot/README.md

 ### Current Features
 - Google search, retrieves the single most relavant result based on query.
 - Greeting of new users, with a joke.
-- Roll a number 1-6, like you're playing dice.
+- Roll a number 1-6, like you're playing cee lo.
 <hr>

 ### Manual